jwerba14/Species-Traits/README.md

 nh4_param_predictions.R - set up for sum of squares of predicted vs actual, doesn't run, not described in script

 ode_pred_algae.R - graphs predicted chlorophyll vs actual chlorophyll for single rep, runs, described in script

+ODE_simple.R - simplified ODE, no ceriodaphnia, runs, but needs equations to be written with new parameterization

+fitode3.R - first pass of fitting Nh4-chl data with ode, runs, described in script

+latinhypercube_att1- creates a latin hypercube for starting values for fitode, runs, described in script

 Data files
 Feeding_lit_extraction.csv - data from Kersting and Van der Leeuw Hydrobiologia Vol 49, 1976